Honestly. What a missed opportunity. The comic possibilities of a potential title for former Shadow Chancellor Ed Balls were seemingly almost endless.

 Here are just a few: Balls Revealed, Balls Exposed, Balls Up, Balls Out, Iron Balls, New Balls Please!, Strictly Come Balls, Golden Balls, Better Ed Than Dead.

 Instead, this book published by Hutchinson has the extremely dull title, Speaking Out: Lessons in Life and Politics.
-One just hopes when the time comes for his wife to reflect on her political career, she is more imaginative.
+One just hopes when the time comes for his wife, Yvette Cooper MP to reflect on her political career, she is more imaginative.

 May I suggest, It Shouldn’t Happen To Yvette?

 Perhaps Ed didn’t want to look stupid.
-He was a serious contender as recently as last year after all.
+He was a serious contender for national leadership as recently as last year after all.
 Labour’s defeat and the loss of his own seat were a big personal shock to him.
-He is probably the most capable post-ear shadow chancellor never to make it to the position of Chancellor himself, along with John Smith.
+As with the late John Smith, he is probably one of the most capable post-war Shadow Chancellors never to make it to the position of Chancellor Of the Exchequer itself.

 The book is not in chronological order but linked thematically.
 He talks frankly about his stammer, the hard years under the brilliant but volatile Gordon Brown, his eventual falling out with Ed Miliband, his support for Norwich City (yawn!) and his running.
 He has a sense of humour too.
 Let us not forget his response to George Osborne’s claim in 2012 that the Chancellor had delivered a “Robin Hood Budget”.
 Balls charged that on the contrary, Osborne “couldn’t give a Friar Tuck.”

-A good book then, but what a shame about the title.
-After all, if he really doesn’t want to look stupid why is he currently appearing on Strictly Come Dancing, attracting more attention than ever before, by making himself look like a total pranny?
+A good book then, but what a shame about the title!
+After all, if he really doesn’t want to look stupid why is he currently appearing on Strictly Come Dancing, attracting more attention than ever before?

-As Lord Heseltine once said: it’s not Brown’s.
+As Lord Heseltine once said: it’s not Brown’s fault.
 It’s Balls.